Backend Documentation

 • File System - Function archives and build artifacts

-• JWT Authentication - Industry-standard token-based auth
+• Keycloak OIDC - Industry-standard token-based auth with introspection

 • API Key Signing - HMAC-SHA256 signatures for function invocations